tyki21/itmd-362-pp/pp-06/readme.md

 7. Finally, each group member should add to the `README.md` file his/her name, and a brief few sentences of what the member believes are his/her primary strengths.
 Prior to doing that, be sure to pull from the remote repo (`git pull group master`) to get any other group members’ names and strengths.
 Add and commit your own work, and push to your own repository (`git push origin master`).

-	Tykiera Olive-Stalling - I believe that my strengths are oraganization, layout, color theory, research, and font selection.
-What I would consider a weakness is my Beginners Javascript and and

 8. From within your fork of the repository on GitHub, open up a pull request.
 Each group member should review the request before it is merged, and then pull from the group repository to have a complete, up-to-date `README.md` file.

 Write the URL of your pull request here: